garfinjm/pgcoe-sc2-test-site/docs/pages/assembly/index.md

    1. This method can be used via the Aspera browser plugin, or the Aspera command line tool.

 {: .note }
-Options 2 and 3 above require configuring your FTP/Aspera client with [credentials provided](https://submit.ncbi.nlm.nih.gov/subs/genome/) on the NCBI Genome.
+> Options 2 and 3 above require configuring your FTP/Aspera client with [credentials provided on the NCBI Genome website](https://submit.ncbi.nlm.nih.gov/subs/genome/) .
 These credentials only appear when logged into NCBI.

 ### Submission Mechanics: Most Viruses

-To submit a genome for a virus that is not part of the "special virus" group (see below)<PUT LINK HERE>, email [mgb-sub@ncbi.nlm.nih.gov](mailto:mgb-sub@ncbi.nlm.nih.gov) and attach a zipped .sqn file (the output of [table2asn](https://www.ncbi.nlm.nih.gov/genbank/table2asn/)).
+To submit a genome for a virus that is not part of the "special virus" group [(see below)](#submission-mechanics-special-viruses-sars-cov-2-influenza-abc-norovirus-dengue-virus), email [mgb-sub@ncbi.nlm.nih.gov](mailto:mgb-sub@ncbi.nlm.nih.gov) and attach a zipped .sqn file (the output of [table2asn](https://www.ncbi.nlm.nih.gov/genbank/table2asn/)).
 Typically, NCBI staff will reply within a business day for any clarifications or curation issues after a submission email is sent.
 Currently there is no FTP/XML submission option available and the normal NCBI submission web portal cannot be used.
 A separate, web portal called [BankIt](https://www.ncbi.nlm.nih.gov/WebSub/) can be used as an alternative to email.
 However, email is generally the easier process.
 Viral genome submissions cannot be linked to NCBI submission groups currently, they are only associated with the submitter's personal NCBI account.

 ### Submission mechanics: special viruses (SARS-CoV-2, Influenza A/B/C, Norovirus, Dengue Virus)

-SARS-CoV-2, Influenza A/B/C, Norovirus and Dengue Virus (referred to hereafter as special viruses) cannot be submitted via the path described for other viruses above <INSERT LINK TO SECTION>.
+SARS-CoV-2, Influenza A/B/C, Norovirus and Dengue Virus (referred to hereafter as special viruses) cannot be submitted via [the path described for other viruses above](#submission-mechanics-most-viruses).
 Instead, these special viruses are submitted via the [web-based GenBank section](https://submit.ncbi.nlm.nih.gov/subs/genbank/) of NCBI's Submission Portal or via FTP.

 #### Submission via NCBI's GenBank Submission Portal

 NCBI's GenBank Submission Portal is a straightforward web-based interface for submitting assembled special virus sequences to NCBI.
 Submission requires a FASTA of your sequence and a TSV file containing metadata about the sequence.
 At minimum, submissions must include the collection date, genotype, geographic location where the sample was collected, host, isolation source, assembly method, and a name for the isolate.
 These metadata can be provided either using a TSV file (a template is provided during the submission process) or by filling in an interactive form on the website.
 While it is best to provide as much metadata as possible about your sequence, it is acceptable to use `unknown` for many of these fields.
-In some cases, it may be necessary to submit with less specific metadata due to privacy concerns, for more information see this page <link here to other page>.
+In some cases, it may be necessary to submit with less specific metadata due to privacy concerns, for more information see [this page]({% link biosample/index.md#reducing-identifiability-of-sequence-data %}).

 #### Submission of special viruses via FTP

-Large batches of Influenza A/B/C and SARS-CoV-2 can also be submitted via FTP (see here for FTP setup information <LINK TO Submission options: Web Portal vs FTP API>, but Norovirus and Dengue must go through the GenBank Submission Portal.
-FTP submissions must include a FASTA containing sequence data, an .src file containing sequence metadata (see the <LINK Most Viruses> section for more info), and a .sbt file containing the author list.
+Large batches of Influenza A/B/C and SARS-CoV-2 can also be submitted via FTP [(see the bacterial submission mechanics section for more info on setting up FTP submissions)](#submission-mechanics-bacteria), but Norovirus and Dengue must go through the [GenBank Submission Portal](https://submit.ncbi.nlm.nih.gov/subs/genbank/).
+FTP submissions must include a FASTA containing sequence data, an .src file containing sequence metadata, and a .sbt file containing the author list (See [NCBI's documentation on table2asn](https://www.ncbi.nlm.nih.gov/genbank/table2asn/) for more info on these files).
 Optionally, structured comment file (.cmt) may be included containing information about sequencing coverage per segment/sample.

 Special virus submissions must be separated by species/subtype.

 {: .example }
-SARS-CoV-2 and Influenza cannot be uploaded in the same submission.
+> SARS-CoV-2 and Influenza cannot be uploaded in the same submission.
 This also applies to strains of the same virus such as Influenza A and B.

 {: .note }
-Influenza D is not a special virus and must be submitted via table2asn/BankIt like most other viruses. <LINK>
+> Influenza D is not a special virus and must be submitted [via table2asn/BankIt like most other viruses](#submission-mechanics-most-viruses).

 ### Virus-Specific Considerations